-On January 31, 2011, Friends of Merrymeeting Bay (FOMB) and Environment Maine filed lawsuits in US District Court (Maine) against owners of all dams on the lower Kennebec and Androscoggin Rivers for violating take provisions of the Endangered Species Act (ESA) and in some cases for violating the Clean Water Act given non-compliance with their Water Quality Certifications (WQC) for salmon and shad passage.
-At the time NextEra owned Weston, Shawmut and with Merimil, Lockwood while Brookfield owned HydroKennebec.
+On January 31, 2011, Friends of Merrymeeting Bay and Environment Maine filed lawsuits in US District Court (Maine) against owners of all dams on the lower Kennebec and Androscoggin Rivers for violating take provisions of the Endangered Species Act (ESA) and in some cases for violating the Clean Water Act given non-compliance with their Water Quality Certifications (WQC) for salmon and shad passage.
+At the time NextEra owned Brunswick on the Androscoggin and Weston, Shawmut and Lockwood on the Kennebec while Brookfield owned HydroKennebec.
+Now all are owned by Brookfield.

-At the time, dam removal was not on the table for Shawmut given its term of licensure so our claims (Appendices 3 and 4) and expert opinions (Appendices 5, 6 [Bailey and Hutchingsbiological impacts of dams on the GOM DPS] and 7 [Chang-economic impacts of hydropower and seasonal closures for passage]) focused on improvements that could be made with the dams in place.
+In 2011, dam removal was not on the table for any of the dams given their outstanding terms of licensure so our claims (Exhibits 8 & 9) and expert opinions (Exhibits 10 & 11 [Bailey and Hutchings-biological impacts of dams on the GOM DPS] and Exhibit 12 [Chang-economic impacts of hydropower and seasonal closures for passage]) focused on improvements that could be made with the dams in place.

-Thirteen years later, fish passage conditions remain much the same despite a certain amount of studies.
-Any artificial fish passage requires a good deal of human intervention and management, hence dam removal is always the better option to maximize river restoration and one FOMB recommends particularly since alternative and cleaner forms of power, particularly solar, are now more readily available.
+Thirteen years later, fish passage conditions remain much the same despite a plethora of studies.
+Any artificial fish passage requires a good deal of human intervention and management (Merrymeeting News Spring 2008 at 1 & 4 Exhibit 13), hence dam removal is always the better option to maximize river restoration and one FOMB recommends especially since alternative and cleaner forms of power, particularly solar, are now more readily available.

-As FERC is well aware, subject Kennebec River dams harass, harm, and kill -and thus "take" - Atlantic salmon in a number of ways.
-Among these are the following:
+As FERC is well aware, the Androscoggin River dams, especially Brunswick, harass, harm, and kill -and thus "take" - diadromous species including Atlantic salmon, American shad, alewives and blueback herring (collectively river herring) in a number of ways.
+Among these are the following (mostly from Exhibits 8 & 9):